Words by Tiana Templeman

 Deep-fried artichokes, which originated in Rome’s Jewish ghetto, appear on a tasting plate in front of us at the first stop on our Eating Europe ‘Twilight Trastevere’ food tour.
 At the next restaurant, we descend into a basement that has changed little since Roman Republic times.
 Here we sample a rustic stew cooked using the original recipe created by Gaius Matius, Julius Caesar’s cook.

 A biscuit factory run by the same family for almost 80 years is followed by a stop at Antica Norcineria Iacozzilli to sample some of Rome’s best porchetta.
-The next shop is staffed by three cheeky brothers and is famous for Rome’s favourite street food snack, suppli, which is better known as arancini in Australia.
+The next shop is staffed by three cheeky brothers and is famous for Rome’s favourite street food snack, suppli, which is better known as arancini.

 The penultimate restaurant serves classic tonnarelli cacio e pepe (pasta with cheese and pepper), which is so deliciously peppery that we can’t help sneezing, or cleaning our plates.